 To prevent this, allow the meringue to cool in the oven overnight after baking.
 Be sure to crack the oven for 10 minutes after turning it off so that no moisture from inside the oven has an opportunity to reabsorb.

-Baked meringues can be frozen for up to 1 month in an air tight container.
+Baked meringues can be frozen for up to 1 month in an airtight container.
 To thaw, place unwrapped meringues on a wire rack at room temperature.
 Use immediately once thawed.

 Due to their moist nature, refrigerators are not an ideal environment for meringue.
 Unbaked meringue can be refrigerated for up to 24 hours.
 Baked meringues can be stored at room temperature.

 Yes.
-While the treats meringues adorn may not be gluten free, meringue itself is.
+While the treats meringues adorn may not be gluten-free, meringue itself is.

-Baked meringue is best stored in an air tight container at room temperature for 1-2 days (dependent on humidity).
 Unbaked meringue can be stored in a covered container in the refrigerator for up to 24 hours.

 Recipes that use meringue

-Looking to test your meringue making skills?
+Looking to test your meringue-making skills?
 Here are a few recipes to try:

-- Kokosboller (Norwegian chocolate covered marshmallows)
+- Kokosboller (Norwegian chocolate-covered marshmallows)

 - Hot chocolate sheet cake